We understand this is a difficult time for you, and this guide will take you through the steps you should consider to close a business.

 The following resources may be useful in helping with this process:

-If a registered company becomes insolvent and goes into liquidation then a liquidator must be appointed to take control of the company so that its affairs can be wound up in an orderly and fair way for the benefit of all creditors.
-More details on this can be found here https://asic.gov.au/regulatory-resources/insolvency/insolvency-information-for-directors-employees-creditors-and-shareholders/
+Suppose a registered company becomes insolvent and goes into liquidation.
+In that case, a liquidator must be appointed to take control of the company so that its affairs can be wound up in an orderly and fair way for the benefit of all creditors.
+More details on this can be found here https://asic.gov.au/regulatory-resources/insolvency/insolvency-information-for-directors-employees-creditors-and-shareholders/.

 Auction houses like Grays Online can provide a means to sell off your excess stock and assets.